yandex/faster-rnnlm/README.md

 Besides, to achieve better results this implementation supports such praised setups as ReLU+DiagonalInitialization [1], GRU [2], NCE [3], and RMSProp [4].

 How fast is it?
-Well, on One Billion Word Benchmark [8] and Intel Xeon 3.3GHz the program with standard parameters (sigmoid hidden layer of size 256 and hierarchical softmax) processes more then 250k words per second in 8 threads, i.e. 15 millions of words per minute.
+Well, on One Billion Word Benchmark [8] and 3.3GHz CPU the program with standard parameters (sigmoid hidden layer of size 256 and hierarchical softmax) processes more then 250k words per second in 8 threads, i.e. 15 millions of words per minute.
 As a result an epoch takes less than one hour.

 The distribution includes `./run_benchmark.sh` script to compare training speed on your machine among several impementations.